Mycologia, ASCOMYCOTINA, HELOTIALES, SCLEROTINIACEAE .

 Identification, Description, Biology, Epidemiology, Treatement, Possible misleading, Images

-The fungus persists as sclerotia on the soil.
+The fungus survives as sclerotia in the soil for several years.

-Soil moisture and RH are necessary for the development of the disease.
+High RH favours the spread of the disease.

 HYP3 on line : Species (scientific name), Diseases (common names), Glossary, Crops.